-AWI research identifies two key focuses for HR leaders who want to recession-proof their organization: resilience and productivity.
+AWI research identifies two key focuses for HR leaders who want to recession-proof their organisation: resilience and productivity.

-Resilience is the ability to manage unexpected challenges and it is important at both the individual and the organizational level.
-While individual resilience is important, many resilient individuals do not necessarily make for a resilient organization.
+Resilience is the ability to manage unexpected challenges and it is important at both the individual and the organisational level.
+While individual resilience is important, many resilient individuals do not necessarily make for a resilient organisation.
 HR needs to foster both types of resilience to ensure their people and company are prepared for the coming challenges.

 Resilience: armor against the recession

-Individual and organizational resilience is key to navigating challenging times.
+Individual and organisational resilience is key to navigating challenging times.